eyecuelab/eyecue-codemap/README.md

 to get the eyecue-codemap executable onto the local machine.
 It will check for updates daily.
 The developer doesn't need to install or manage anything.

-See the [Powur Vision Gateway repo](https://github.com/eyecuelab/powur-vision-gateway) for an example integration with the existing linting and Git hooks.
+See the [Powur Vision repo](https://github.com/eyecuelab/powur-vision) for an example integration with the existing linting and Git hooks.

 # CI/CD